 The Lieutenant Governor should always be asked to address an audience and shall normally speak first.
 This may change depending on the circumstances and, in some cases, e.g., special openings, the Lieutenant Governor may speak last if it is more appropriate to the sequence of events.
 The Lieutenant Governor should always speak before food is served.
-Her Honour will speak for a maximum of five minutes; she does not give keynote addresses.
+Her Honour will speak for a maximum of five minutes.
 To assist with preparing a speech, please inform Government House of the desired speaking time and a suggested subject.

 Government House is responsible for arranging and approving any requests for interviews by the media.
 All press materials related to your event that mention the Lieutenant Governor must be approved by Government House prior to distribution.

 Please inform your contact at Government House if you intend to present a gift to the Lieutenant Governor during your event.
 Gifts should be presented unwrapped so that the Lieutenant Governor may view the gift without delay and show it to the audience.

 The Lieutenant Governor should be the first to depart.
 Guests should be asked to rise for the Lieutenant Governor’s departure.
 (Note: This is not required during an intermission.)
 The host and the spouse should also accompany the Lieutenant Governor to the waiting vehicle to bid farewell.